bu-cms/bucoffea/README.md

 ```

 This will submit an HTCondor job running on 4 CPUs per node (`-j4`), to run over pre-processed data from my EOS area (`--datasrc eos`).
 Files related to job submission, as well as the job output can be found in the `submission/*test_submission/` directory.
 Check it out!

+Note that the worker jobs rely on accessing all the executable code from the virtual environment you are using to submit the jobs.
+Therefore, make sure to have your virtual environment accessible on a shared file system like AFS.

 If you are running a larger number of jobs, it's easy to loose track of them.
 The `monitor.py` script will allow you to track all jobs belonging to a given submission.
 Usage is easy: